asyiqinasir/MoH-Malaysia-Blood-Donation-Bot/README.md

 ### scheduler.py
 A scheduler script that automates the data fetching process (`fetch_data_latest_commit.py`) and sends the results to a designated Telegram group using the Bot (`send_to_telegram.py`).

+### send_to_telegram.py
+A Python script designed to visualise data, store image outputs in 'output' folder, and send results to Telegram group via Bot.
+Must be run after 'fetch_data_latest_commit.py' due to flag of latest commit. (see the script for more info)

 ## Installation

 To set up this project, clone this repository to your local machine and install the required Python packages: